-1 General Notes: Some general notes on the 2022-23 LCAP: The school's teachers and administration engage in a plethora of initiatives, activities, and functions that cut across mar of the goals listed in this LCAP.
-While it is not efficacious or practical to calculate the time spent and related cost of sala and benefits that apply to each of the goals and sub-goals detailed in this LCAP we have attempted to break out salary and benefits by major academic program or business function.
+Goal # Description 1 General Notes: Some general notes on the 2022-23 LCAP: The school's teachers and administration engage in a plethora of initiatives, activities, and functions that cut across many of the goals listed in this LCAP.
+While it is not efficacious or practical to calculate the time spent and related cost of salary and benefits that apply to each of the goals and sub-goals detailed in this LCAP we have attempted to break out salary and benefits by major academic program or business function.
 We have listed the full cost of the school's salaries and benefits as well as the break out by program/function.
 We have referenced these sub-goals whenever teacher, staff or administrative effort was expected in meeting the below goals.
-In some cases (e.g. Training and Professional Development) the same budget line item/reference pertains to different of the goals listed in this LCAP.
-While it is not efficacious or practical to calculate the time spent and related cost of sala and benefits that apply to each of the goals and sub-goals detailed in this LCAP we have attempted to break out salary and benefits by major academic program or business function.
-We have listed the full cost of the school's salaries and benefits as well as the break out by program/function.
-We have referenced these sub-goals whenever teacher, staff or administrative effort was expected in meeting the below goals.
 In some cases (e.g. Training and Professional Development) the same budget line item/reference pertains to different goals and actions.
 We have referenced the primary Goal for the budget line/reference for situations where this has occurred.
 Charter Schools are only required to report on Goals and Actions pertaining to the current Annual Budget Year.
-Overal effectiveness in meeting the terms of the school's Charter (Elements 2 and 3 of the Charter Petition) is tracked on an annual basis and is considered as part of the 5-year charter renewal process.
-School Districts do not have the same obligations as documented in a Charter document and have different reporting requirements such as developing a three year plan.
-As such, to simplify reporting and formatting, it is generally understood in each section that reporting for Year 3, and Year 4 are not applicable and the template has been modified accordingly.
+Overall effectiveness in meeting the terms of the school's Charter (Elements 2 and 3 of the Charter Petition) is tracked on an annual basis and is considered as part of the 5-year charter renewal process.
+School Districts do not have the same obligations as documented in a Charter document and have different reporting requirements such as developing a three-year plan.
+As such, to simplify reporting and formatting, it is generally understood in each section that reporting for Year 2, Year 3, and Year 4 are not applicable and the template has been modified accordingly.
 BASIC SERVICES: 1.1.
 Core teachers are required to hold a valid CA Teaching Credential or be working toward their credential with appropriate English Learner authorization as defined by the CA Commission on Teaching Credentialing.
-Teachers will a be appropriately assigned per credentialing requirements.
+Teachers will also be appropriately assigned per credentialing requirements.
 1.2.
 All students, including Students With Disabilities (SWDs) have access to Common Core State Standards-aligned instructional materials as applicable to the school's Waldorf-methods based curriculum 1.3.
-School facilities are maintained clean, safe and in good repair 1.4 All students, including Students with Disabilities (SWD), have free access to two meals a day via the National Lunc Program.
+School facilities are maintained clean, safe and in good repair 1.4 All students, including Students with Disabilities (SWD), have free access to two meals a day via the National Lunch Program.